Key Statistics 2016/17

 Increased opportunities to participate in Dementia research

-The Network continues to support the Government’s 2020 Dementia Challenge.
-Nearly 35,000 people were supported to participate in clinical research associated with dementias and neurodegeneration – a 62 per cent increase from 2014/15.
+The Network continues to support the Government’s Dementia Challenge and in 2016-17 supported nearly 28,000 people to participate in clinical research associated with dementias and neurodegeneration.

-An increasing proportion of these people were recruited through Join Dementia Research, an online service which delivers opportunities for people to play their part in beating dementia; connecting researchers with people who want to participate in studies.
+An increasing proportion of these people were recruited through Join Dementia Research, an online service which delivers opportunities for people to play their part in beating dementia through research.